percona/docs-home/docs/blog/posts/Percona Everest/sharding-in-percona-everest.md

   - Percona Everest
 ---

-# Secure Grafana image rendering with PMM
+# MongoDB sharding with Percona Everest
 ---
 <!-- more -->

-With Role-Based Access Control (RBAC) in Percona Everest 1.2.0, only authorized individuals can access specific resources or perform certain actions based on their assigned roles.
+!!! warning
+    Sharding is currently in Technical Preview.
+Early adopters are advised to use this feature only for testing purposes and not in production environments.

+We have introduced MongoDB sharding in Percona Everest 1.3.0.
+With Percona Everest, you can now harness the benefits of sharding to enhance the performance and scalability of your MongoDB databases.

-Learn more in Percona Everest 1.2.0 [release notes](https://docs.percona.com/everest/release-notes/Percona-Everest-1.2.0-%282024-10-01%29.html){:target="_blank"}.
+Learn more in Percona Everest 1.3.0 [release notes](https://docs.percona.com/everest/release-notes/Percona-Everest-1.3.0-%282024-11-18%29.html){:target="_blank"}.

 <div data-banner markdown>